-XIII.
+XI.
 Proprietary and Confidential Information

 - A. Proposals submitted to CPB may contain proprietary information, and CPB employees must maintain the confidentiality of such information, sharing it only on a need-to-know basis. - B. CPB employees with information about the weighting of evaluation criteria, the evaluation of vendor proposals and selection of vendors may not share such information with anyone outside of CPB, or with other CPB employees who do not have a bona fide need to know.
-Information concerning active procurements shall be communicated and shared as provided in Section V (E) above (Pre-bid and Pre-proposal Conferences).
+Information

-C. Nothing in this Policy is intended to restrict cooperation with audits or internal reviews by the FEMA Administrator or the Comptroller General of the United States.
+- concerning active procurements shall be communicated and shared as provided in Section IV (E) above (Pre-bid and Pre-proposal Conferences). - C. Nothing in this Policy is intended to restrict cooperation with audits or internal reviews by FEMA, the DHS Office of Inspector General, or the Comptroller General of the United States.
 If any employee has any question regarding the handling of proposals or any other proprietary or confidential information, please contact the Office of General Counsel.

-XIV.
+XII.
 Conflicts of Interest